ngauthu/gapminderCO2/README.md

 ## Data wrangling and analysis highlights

-> The separate datasets are joined together based on country and year
+> The separate datasets are joined together based on country and year.
-> We narrow down by countries with 20 years of data available & fill in/ replace some variables to introduce more meaning and structure to the data processing
+I narrow down by countries with 20 years of data available & fill in/ replace some variables to introduce more meaning and structure to the data processing.
-> As an overview, I created a function to draw histograms on the same axes for different years with input in variable, year and color defined.
+As an overview, I created a function to draw histograms on the same axes for different years with inputs in variable, year and color defined.
-> I used this function to summarize the distribution for the numerical variables: CO2 emission per person, GDP per capita, freedom index, industry GDP percent and agriculture GDP percent
+I used this function to summarize the distribution for the numerical variables: CO2 emission per person, GDP per capita, freedom index, industry GDP percent and agriculture GDP percent in 1998 and 2017.
-> For the first question, I summarized these same variables as averages per continent and used colored line chart to demonstrate how the averages of different continents vary between 1998 and 2017.
+For the first question, I summarized these same variables as averages per continent and used colored line chart to demonstrate how the averages of different continents vary between 1998 and 2017.
-> For the second question, I used scatter plots to look at the correlation between CO2 emission per person and other variables.
-Another layer to the scatter plots is the grouping of the countries based on the GDP per capita.
+For the second question, I used scatter plots to look at the correlation between CO2 emission per person and other variables.
+Another layer to the scatter plots is the grouping of the countries based on the GDP per capita, demonstrated by the sizes of the dots.